 Trading ethically is thus very important to us.
 As is third party verification of that ethical status: Just as organic had become a bit of an overused - and often unsubstantiated – way of marketing skin care, the same was starting to happen with fair trade (note that the word Fairtrade written as one with a capital F is supposed to be restricted to products carrying the Fairtrade mark).

-So we were really happy when the Fairtrade Foundation introduced certification for cosmetics and we were proud to become the first UK company to launch skin care certified to both organic and Fairtrade standards (our Mint Mask launched in 2009) and even more so when our mineral lipsticks and eye liners also became the first ever UK makeup products to carry the Fairtrade mark.
+So we were really happy when the Fairtrade Foundation introduced certification for cosmetics and we were proud to become the first UK company to launch skin care certified to both organic and Fairtrade standards.
+Our mineral lipsticks and eye liners became the first ever UK makeup products to carry the Fairtrade mark.

 In terms of what we the FAIRTRADE Mark actually means: All ingredients that can be certified Fairtrade, must be sourced from Fairtrade farmers and producers under Fairtrade terms.
 The actual mandatory minimum Fairtrade content is quite low – 2% in wash products like shampoo and 5% in ‘leave on’ products.
 That’s really a reflection of how few suitable cosmetic ingredients are available as fair trade – bananas and coffee aren’t that well suited to most skin care formulations!
 (The most common cosmetic ingredients and the ones we use are shea butter, cocoa butter, sugar and coconut oil.)